 You could go through old photos with them, watch embarrassing family videos or simply ask them about the personal items you’re helping them pack.
 Reliving these stories can be a great way to positively start the moving process.

-Helping elderly people move house will probably take longer; physically, they are not as quick and fit as they used to be, but moving is also a stressful and overwhelming process, so give them enough time to complete every step and get fully organised before the moving date.
+Helping elderly people move house will probably take longer than usual as they may not be as quick and fit which is important to take into consideration.
+Moving is a stressful and overwhelming process, so make sure you give them enough time to complete every step and get fully organised before the moving date.

-Moving house can be overwhelming no matter what your age, and if you are helping someone elderly, it can have more of an impact on them.
-To make things easier, follow our moving house checklist and break down each step, ticking them off one at a time so that they can go at their own pace.
+Moving house can be overwhelming no matter what your age, but if you’re helping an elderly homeowner, it can have even more of an impact.
+To make things easier, follow our moving house checklist to break down each step into more manageable tasks, ticking them off one at a time so that they can go at their own pace.

 When in the middle of a house move, it's easy to forget everyone that needs to be notified that you’re changing your home address.
-Get your friend or relative organised by making a list and helping them inform anyone that needs to be told of the change of address like their friends, acquaintances, GP, and change their delivery address, to name a few.
+Get your friend or relative organised by making a list and helping them inform anyone that needs to be told of the change of address like their friends, acquaintances and GP.

-Before packing begins, help your elderly friend or relative declutter.
-They might have accumulated a lot of possessions, so make sure you tackle each room, one at a time.
-It's a good idea to sort items into a ‘keep', ‘donate' and ‘throw' pile.
 A good way of deciding what to keep would be to throw or donate anything you haven't used in over six months.
-Of course, many items hold sentimental value, so even if there is no room at the new house, they can always put them into storage.
+Of course, many items hold sentimental value, so even if there’s no room at the new house they can always put them into storage.
 Always confirm with the homeowner before throwing anything away as you never know how much emotional value it may have.

 Professional removal companies make the moving house process so much easier, especially when it comes to helping an elderly person move as the heavy lifting is immediately taken care of.
 To ensure that they’re qualified and reliable, you can use a comparison website like Compare My Move to ensure they’re fully-insured with the appropriate removals experience.